 In September 2019, the Company entered into a lease agreement with Dulac Mining Ltd ("Dulac Mining") whereby the Company assigns to Dulac Mining the rights and permits to placer mine on the Upper Eldorado Creek property, contained wholly within the Company's Klondike District Property, Yukon Territory.
 Under the terms of the lease agreement, the Company will receive from Dulac Mining a direct 10% gold production royalty from mining on the placer property payable in raw gold.
 The lease agreement is for a term of 3 years, expiring July 2022, and is renewable thereafter subject to approval by both parties.
-During the year ended February 28, 2021, the Company accrued \$79,476 (February 29, 2020: \$nil) in royalty payments which was netted against capitalized exploration and evaluation asset costs.
+The Company is currently negotiating a new lease agreement with Dulac Mining.
+As at August 31, 2022, the Company has accrued \$125,230 in royalty payments which was netted against capitalized exploration and evaluation asset costs (February 28, 2022 - \$102,236).

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED AUGUST 31, 2021 AND 2020
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED AUGUST 31, 2022 AND 2021